Franco-Flemish double-manual harpsichord,

 Section 5 - The spine side

 These photographs both show the condition of the spine side of the instrument.
 Importantly it should be noted that the spine side of a French harpsichord of the eighteenth century is usually left unpainted and un-decorated.
-This may be the only eighteenth-century harpsichord with a painted spine (information kindly supplied by Alain Anselm).
-The fact that this instrument DOES have a painted spine suggests: a a) that it was intended to be displayed as the splendid centre-piece of a room and b) that the additional extravagance of this decoration is one of the many features of the instrument that suggests that it was once the property of Louis XV and that its decoration was commissioned for him by Mme de Pompadour.
+After a great deal of searching I have concluded that this is the only eighteenth-century French harpsichord with a painted decoration on the spine (information kindly supplied by Alain Anselm).
+The fact that this instrument DOES have a painted spine suggests: a) that it was intended to be displayed as the splendid centre-piece of a room and b) that the additional extravagance of this decoration is one of the many features of the instrument that suggests that it was once the property of Louis XV and that its decoration was commissioned for him by Mme de Pompadour.

-The many quirky features of the spine decoration are all similar to those of the normal style of Christophe Huet seen elsewhere in the Château de Chantilly, the Château des Champs sur Marne, the National Archives in the centre of Paris, and on the decoration of the 1730 Blanchet double-manual harpsichord in the Château de Thoiry just outside of Paris.
-There can be no doubt that Christophe Huet is the author of the spine decoration and no doubt that it is an original feature of this harpsichord.
+The many quirky features of the spine decoration are all similar to those of the normal style of Christophe Huet seen elsewhere in the Château de Chantilly, the Château des Champs sur Marne, and the Archives Nationales in the centre of Paris, and on the decoration of the 1733 Blanchet double-manual harpsichord in the Château de Thoiry just to the west of Paris and Versailles.
+There can be no doubt that Christophe Huet is the author of the spine decoration and no doubt that the spine decoration is an original feature of this harpsichord.

 Section 6 - Additional images: